Down East Wood Ducks Game Notes - vs. Kannapolis

 - Down East Wood Ducks Game Notes - vs. Kannapolis - Down East Wood Ducks

-- RiverDogs Complete Comeback with 11-Inning Win over Pelicans - Myrtle Beach Pelicans
+- Woodpeckers and Micro Brews Exchange Leads in 8-7 Defeat - Fayetteville Woodpeckers

-- Mudcats Allow Four Home Runs in 14-6 Loss - Carolina Mudcats
+- Carolina Catches Final out Trying to Steal Home in 8-7 Victory - Carolina Mudcats

-- RiverDogs Pull Away in Extra-Innings for 10-6 Win - Charleston RiverDogs

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.